Assessing & Reporting

 In the Early Years we undertake assessment for learning.
 We analyse and review what we know about each child’s development and learning and then make informed decisions about the child’s progress.
 This enables us to plan the next steps to meet their development and learning needs.

-The EYFS Profile is completed at the end of the Kindergarten year and summarises all of the formative assessment undertaken.
+The EYFS Profile is completed at the end of the Reception year and summarises all of the formative assessment undertaken.
 The Profile covers the seven areas of learning and summarises children’s progress towards the Early Learning Goals.
 It also provides an insight into the characteristics of how your child learns.
 The end of year assessments are used as a starting point as each child begins the next school year to provide continuity and progression between year groups.